-Advanced (metastatic) breast cancers treated with Abraxane (chemical name: paclitaxel), a different form of paclitaxel than Taxol (chemical name: paclitaxel), responded 60 percent better than those treated with Taxotere (chemical name: docetaxel).
+Advanced (metastatic) breast cancers treated with Abraxane (chemical name: albumin-bound or nab-paclitaxel), a different form of paclitaxel than Taxol (chemical name: paclitaxel), responded 60 percent better than those treated with Taxotere (chemical name: docetaxel).

 Abraxane was given as an injection once a week.
 Taxotere injections were given every three weeks, the current standard schedule for both medicines.
 Despite receiving Abraxane more often, the women who received it had fewer side effects than women receiving Taxotere.